awsdocs/aws-systems-manager-user-guide/doc_source/parameter-search.md

 # Searching for Systems Manager parameters<a name="parameter-search"></a>

 When you have a large number of parameters in your account, it can be difficult to find information about just one or a few parameters at a time\.
 In this case, you can use filter tools to search for the ones you need information about, according to search criteria you specify\.
-You can use the Systems Manager console, the AWS CLI, the AWS Tools for PowerShell, or the [DescribeParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeParameters.html) API to search for parameters\.
+You can use the AWS Systems Manager console, the AWS Command Line Interface \(AWS CLI\), the AWS Tools for PowerShell \(Tools for PowerShell\), or the [DescribeParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeParameters.html) API to search for parameters\.

 **Topics**
 + [Search for a parameter \(console\)](#parameter-search-console)